plone/training/mastering-plone/viewlets_advanced_classic.rst

 -----------

 Instead of writing a view you will have to display the sponsors at the bottom of the website in a viewlet.
+In the chapter :doc:`viewlets_1` you already wrote a viewlet.

+Remember:

+* A viewlet produces in a snippet of HTML that can be put in various places in the page.
+These places are called ``viewletmanager``.
+* They can but don't have to have a association to the current context.
+* The logo and searchbox are viewlets for example and they are always the same.
+* Viewlets don't save data (portlets do).
+* Viewlets have no user interface except the one to sort and hide/unhide viewlets.

 Register the viewlet in :file:`browser/configure.zcml`